Key Takeaways from Eyeforpharma Conference

 Understanding this concept starts with the very basic definitions, which to my surprise, differ and receive various interpretations.
 For instance,

 I totally agree.
 Trust is a must-have throughout healthcare experience.
 But I don’t think trust is enough to activate patients to engage into their care.
-Meanwhile,
+Meanwhile, low patient activation is one of the core reasons of poor patient engagement.

 I find this interpretation more complete, as it reflects my idea of patient engagement: trustful reliable relationships between patients and healthcare system, where patients, doctors, hospitals and pharma work as partners to enable successful experience for every party.